Professional Experience – 42 years in the Industry – A lifetime passion.

 All had the credentials that matched the exclusive selection process Jeffrey had developed through months of research and study of European racing.

-“McEvoy and Mitchell had complete trust in my judgement, and this resulted in my purchasing local Australian tried horses for the stable, which has also proved to be greatly successful,” Jeffrey says.
+“McEvoy and Mitchell had complete trust in my judgement, and this resulted in also purchasing local Australian tried horses for the stable, which has proved to be greatly successful,” Jeffrey says.

 Among the locals purchased were Prince of Capers who cost $45,000 and won more than $300,000 and Lucky Lucky Lucky, a $120,000 purchase who won and was placed at Listed level at his first two starts for his new stable.

 Another of Jeffrey’s other notable discoveries to shine in Hong Kong is Giant Treasure.
-Giant Treasure arrived in the Chinese territory as a Class 3, or 73 rating (now 120), and quickly reached Group 1 level, starting third favourite for the HK Derby (2000m) and finishing fifth.
-Most recently he placed 2nd, beaten only 3/4 length, in the 2015 Group 1 Longines International Mile.
+Giant Treasure arrived in the Chinese territory as a Class 3, or 73 rating and when at his peak in winning the Group 1 Stewards Cup was rated 125.